kimdanny/CS-EEE-Bio-reactor/README.md

 # CS-EEE-Bio-reactor

 Designing and making a bioreactor that will be used in vaccine plant in Uganda.
-Inter-disciplinary work; Collaborated work (Computer Science & Electronics and Electrical Engineering)
+Inter-disciplinary work; Collaborated work with Computer Science & Electronics and Electrical Engineering

 Three subsystems including:
 1. Heating control system